2weiEmu/quotebook.page/README.md

 - [ ] Add-quote Button, that allows a user to enter a new quote
   - [ ] With password authentication
 - [ ] Dark-mode detection, changing theme
+- [ ] Next and Previous Page Buttons at the Bottom of the Page

 ## Feature List
 - [ ] A Small light-weight database, perhaps H2 (but I don't know - maybe go works easiest with MySQL).